electric-sql/electric/docs/usage/data-modelling/migrations.md

 ### Additive migrations

 We only currently support additive migrations.
 This means you can't remove or restrict a field.
 Instead, you need to create new fields and tables (that are pre-constrained on creation) and switch / mirror data to them.

+In practice this means that we only support this subset of DDL actions:

+- `CREATE TABLE` and its associated `ALTER TABLE ..
+ENABLE ELECTRIC` call,
+- `ALTER TABLE electrified_table ADD COLUMN`, and
+- `CREATE INDEX ON electrified_table`, `DROP INDEX` -- indexes can be created and dropped because they don't affect the data within the electrified tables.

 ### Data types and constraints